 Using view for data which is large and require millions of rows to be accessed often degrades performance with high execution time of query.

 Materialized views are similar to regular views, just that they are the logical view of your data but the result of the query will get stored in the table or disk, also the definition of the query will also store in the database.

-When we see the performance of Materialized view it is better than normal View because the data of materialized view will be stored in table and table may be indexed so faster for joining also joining is done at the time of materialized views refresh time so no need to every time fire join statement as in the case of view.
+The performance of materialized view is better than a simple view as data is stored in table and tables are indexed much faster for joining.
+Joining is done at the time of materialized views refresh time so no need to every time fire join statement as in the case of view.